Armdevelopper099/autoclicker/READMe.md

 #### Terms of use

  If you use it in a game and get banned we are not responsible.

+#### NEWS

+ - We fixed a bug 2021-04-16